-Referrals in Rochdale should be made via telephone in the first instance, to the Complex Early Help and Safeguarding Hub (EHASH) on 0300 303 0440.
+Referrals to children's social care in Rochdale should be made via telephone in the first instance, to the Complex Early Help and Safeguarding Hub (EHASH) on 0300 303 0440.
 Advice will be provided about what actions need to be taken, which may include submission of a multi-agency referral form (MARF).